fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

   <img src="/assets/img/blazoraws1.png" alt="Select the AWS Elastic Beanstalk">
 </p>

-On Elastic Beanstalk section, to run our Blazor application on AWS, we need to create a new environment based on Windows.
-So, first click on _Create a new environment_:
+In the Elastic Beanstalk section, to run our Blazor application on AWS, we need to create a new environment based on Windows.
+In order to do that, click on _Create a new environment_:

 <p align="center">
   <img src="/assets/img/blazoraws2.png" alt="Create a new environment">